xmvks/vidscript/README.md

  # How to download
- I will be publishing "releases" with .zipped viruses Alternatively, use _'git clone htt'_
+ I will be publishing "releases" with .zipped viruses Alternatively, use _'git clone https://github.com/xmvks/vidscript.git'_ to download full repository.

+# Updates
+12 hours to max.
+1 month.